 Did you know the average down payment assistance benefit is more than $8,000?
-That could be a major jump start to buying your first (or next!) home.
-And, who wouldn’t want a boost to their down payment savings?
+That could be a significant jump-start to buying your first (or next!) home.
+And, who wouldn't want a boost to their down payment savings?

 BUT, WHO QUALIFIES FOR DOWN PAYMENT ASSISTANCE?

-First, it’s important to know that there are actually two components—both you and the home you are buying must meet certain criteria, which vary by program.
-Richmond Region Realty’s Down Payment Assistance program search gives you the opportunity to answer a few simple questions to determine if you (and the home you want to buy) may meet the basic qualifications for a program.
+First, it's essential to know that there are two components—both you and the home you are buying must meet specific criteria, which vary by program.
+Richmond Region Realty's program search tool allows you to answer a few simple questions to determine if you (and the home you want to buy) may meet the basic qualifications for a program.

 WHAT ARE THE CRITERIA FOR THE BUYER?

 Family finances matter.
-There are household income thresholds, credit score minimums, and cash reserve requirements.
-Income thresholds are based on the area median income—up to 120 percent in high-cost markets.
-Income limits are almost always based on household size, so limits for a family of five are significantly higher than for a single person.
+Household income thresholds, credit score minimums, and cash reserve requirements.
+Income thresholds based on the area median income—up to 120 percent in high-cost markets.
+Income limits are based on household size, so limits for a family of five are significantly higher than for a single person.